saibotsivad/json-api-websockets/README.md

 * U+0041 to U+005A, "A-Z"
 * U+0030 to U+0039, "0-9"

-The identifier must be unique in the context of the connection session, but do not need to be globally unique.
+The identifier must be unique in the context of the connection session, but does not need to be globally unique across multiple connections.

 [json-api-resource]: https://jsonapi.org/format/#document-resource-objects